L-ED/nn_learning/README.md

 - [x] Make one functionality for optimizer, loss, loader, scheduler through parameters field
 - [x] Read all config keys through take_config with ability to specify config
 - [x] Check logger creator, maybe replace with default
-- [ ] Change model creator behaviour for ability to work with different tasks
+- [x] Change model creator behaviour for ability to work with different tasks
-- [ ] Make model creator accept parameters kwargs
+- [x] Make model creator accept parameters kwargs
 - [ ] Change config structure to parametrised model, loss
-- [ ] Make model creator load model from torchvision.models using dict from module
+- [x] Make model creator load model from torchvision.models using dict from module
 - [ ] Add model preparatos for every model in models directory
 - [ ] Check whether new segmentation trainer is needed and create
+- [ ] Add additional sources for losses, optimizers and etc.
 - [ ] Change experimentator behaviour so that it will create dir and start torchrun
 - [ ] Add DDP